mistadikay/doob/README.md

 ```

 ### Fetching
-Keep in mind that since DataFetcher will fire callbacks everytime it doesn't find data, you might run into a problem with simultaneous identical requests (for example, requesting the same product id at the same time).
-You should take care about it yourself, for example, you can check whether there is any similar request at the moment, like this:
+Keep in mind that since `DataFetcher` will fire callbacks everytime it doesn't find data, you might run into a problem with simultaneous identical requests (for example, requesting the same product id at the same time).
+You should take care about it yourself, for example, you can check whether there is any similar requests at the moment, like this:

 ```js
 function getProductInfo(productID) {